AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 1. Deleting a patient

+   1. Prerequisites: Have a patient with NRIC `i/T0123456A` in CLInic.

-   1. Test case: `deletePatient i/S1234567A`<br>
+   1. Test case: `deletePatient i/T0123456A`<br>
-      Expected: Patient with corresponding NRIC S1234567A is removed.
+      Expected: Patient with corresponding NRIC T0123456A is removed.
 Details of the deleted patient is shown in the status message.

    1. Test case: `deletePatient i/T0123456`<br>
       Expected: No patient is deleted.
 Error details shown in the status message.